Yiu-dororong/YouTube-Transcriber-with-AI/README.md

 ## Improvement

 I assumed the transcript (original text) is not the focus, so it is just a huge chunk of text and hard to read.
 It may require some formatting.
-Also, AI transcribe is not prefect, for gradio interface, please set it to be ```interactive=True``` to allow modification (human-in-the-loop).
+Also, AI transcribe is not prefect (whisper constantly make mistakes on Japanese songs claiming it is created by Hatsune Miku, and it cannot a single audio with multiple languages.), for gradio interface, please set it to be ```interactive=True``` to allow modification (human-in-the-loop).

 Indeed, there is an all-in-one-model to complete this task, Voxtral-Mini-3B from mistralai.
 It can also auto-detect audio language and perform Q&A and summarization.
 However, it can only process up to 30 minutes for transcription and support limited languages (mostly European languages, but nearly no Asian languages).
 For details, please visit their [page](https://huggingface.co/mistralai/Voxtral-Mini-3B-2507).